The Best Free VPNs for PCs in 2026: Free VPN Access Without Data Caps

 Recap: Choosing The Best Free Windows VPN

-Go with Hotspot Shield if you want a completely free option you can use long-term.
-Just note of its server limitations and the fact that it can’t access streaming.
-NordVPN and Surfshark, meanwhile, offer premium trials you can use for a limited time (30 days).
-They are much better than Hotspot Shield in terms of features and performance, but you can’t use them long-term.
+Go with Proton VPN and Hotspot Shield if you want a completely free option you can use long-term.
+Just note of their server limitations and the fact that they can’t access streaming.
+Aura offers a free alternative if you already have an Aura identity theft subscription.
+Otherwise, try the premium trials from NordVPN and Surfshark for temporary access.
+They are top-tier VPNs, but you can’t use them long-term.

 If you don’t fancy any of those options, we offer one other alternative.
 Check out our list of the best VPNs that offer affordable prices.